ptp-sim/libPTP/Readme.md

 __Getting started:__

 * Install OMNeT++ 4.6 and INET 2.6
-* Install the Boost C++ library
+* Install the Boost C++ library on your system
-* Get the _OMNeT Utils_ repository, and add it in your OMNeT++ workspace
+* Get the _OMNeT Utils_ repository, and add it into your OMNeT++ workspace
-* Get _LibPTP_, and add it in your OMNeT++ workspace
+* Get _LibPTP_, and import it into your OMNeT++ workspace
-* Create a new OMNeT++ project, and add LibPTP as project reference
+* Create a new OMNeT++ project, and add LibPTP as a project reference
     * You can now use PTP nodes in your network simulation
-    * For an example on how to create PTP simulation networks, have a look at the examples in the _PTP Simulations_ repository
+    * For an example on how to create PTP simulation networks, have a look at the example simulations in the _PTP Simulations_ repository
 * (Optional) Install LibPLN, and provide information about its installation in the provided _makefrag_ file
-    * This enables you to simulate network nodes with realistic clock noise, and thus make PTP simulations more plausible
+    * This enables you to simulate network nodes with realistic clock noise, and thus makes PTP simulations more plausible

 Credits
 -------------------------------